 However, you don’t need to break the bank in order to impress your guests and create lasting memories.
-Here are some tips for hosting a holiday party on a budget:
+Here are some tips for hosting any kind of get-together on a budget:

-Sit down and consider all of the costs for your party, such as food, beverages, place settings, cutlery, decor.
-While many of these will fluctuate in terms of the number of RSVPs, you want to consider how much fits within your budget and tailor your guest list to match.
+Sit down and consider all of the costs for your party, such as food, beverages, decor, gifts, etc. While many of these will fluctuate in terms of the number of guests, you want to consider how much fits within your budget and tailor your guest list to match.
 Depending on the size of your home, you may need to purchase, rent or borrow extra tables and chairs.

 Pick a few priorities.
 This gives you a road map of where you can go the DIY route if necessary.
 For example, if your budget is tight, you might opt for decorations you have on hand instead of buying new items to save some money.
 Consider which foods are must-haves versus nice-to-haves.
 French macarons are nice, but chocolate chip cookies almost always do the trick.